 I know I'm not the only one who's struggled with trying to keep the kids busy so they're not underfoot while I'm making dinner.
 I'll admit that I've turned the TV on more times than I would like just so I wouldn't have to worry about splattering oil or sharp knives.
 (Why yes, I am terrified of dropping a knife on their head... probably won't happen, but it can stress me out nonetheless!)

 So, for your benefit (and mine too), I've gathered 10 activities that are easy, self-directed and require little supervision (if any).
 Hopefully, you'll find something to make dinner prep a little less stressful!

 1. Use foam shapes to make designs on a window.
 All it takes is a little bit of water and the foam will stick!
 This activity is relatively mess free and you can let the kids to work at a window near the kitchen.
 You can read about our experience with window art here.

 2. Listen to audio books.
 My girls love books and have not yet learned to read.
 So, I'll pop in an audio book while I'm cooking and let someone else read to them.
 The next time you're at the library, check out their collection of audio books.
-We've listened to everything from the Magic Tree House books to Dr. Seuss.
+We've listened to everything from the Magic Tree House books to The Cat in the Hat and Other Dr. Seuss Favorites.
 It's fun and a great way to wind down before dinner.